-Over the last 2-3 years there has been a dramatic rise in the number of requests for comfort cooling to off set the effects of internal and solar heat gains.
+There has been a dramatic rise in the number of requests for comfort cooling to off set the effects of internal and solar heat gains.
 The former are mainly attributed to computers, printers, photocopiers, fax machines, water coolers, fridges, research equipment etc, all releasing heat to the internal environment.